Why You Shouldn’t Dry Clothes On Your Radiator

 My old washing machine’s standard wash cycle spun my clothes at 1200 rpm, but its maximum spin was 1400 rpm.
 If your washing machine is similar, then after the cycle finishes, you can set it to do a 1400 rpm spin to get the last drops of water out.

-The spin cycle uses a very marginal amount of energy – it’s the heating of the water stage that’s most energy-intensive – and I’ve found this significantly reduces the time it takes dry my clothes on my clothes horse.
+Plus I’ve found that adding this extra spin significantly reduces the time it takes to dry my clothes on my clothes horse.
 This reduces the chances of that nasty “took too long to dry” smell.
 Which makes me very happy indeed, and reduces the likelihood of me opting to dry my clothes on the radiator.
 It’s the little things in life!

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.